 Not everyone likes living life on the highway.
-If this is you and a permanent move to Singapore is in your cards, look no further than life in the north.
+If this is you and a permanent move to this nation is in your cards, look no further than life in the north.
 Home to the most densely populated heartland in the country, Singapore’s northern region still remains one of the least urbanised residential regions with flora and fauna in abundance.
 This should be your home if you want to be surrounded by limitless calm, with access to all the creature comforts of urban life.
 You and your growing family will want for nothing in the north and here are five reasons why.

 Healthcare Services Just Around The Corner

 With healthcare services within walking distance of most homes, Singaporeans residing in the north enjoy the ease of access to one of the best healthcare systems in the world.
 On top of numerous family clinics that are well-equipped to cater to the needs of families with children, all northern heartlands boast clinics that provide 24-hour emergency services.
 Affordable dental clinics may also be found here for all your dental health needs.
 Additionally, in the event of any serious medical emergencies, hospitals are readily available within the region.
 You would hardly have to worry about any compromised efficiency pertaining to the deployment of ambulances here though.
 The Singapore Civil Defence Force is guaranteed to answer all calls within 10 seconds and deploy the resources necessary within 80 seconds.
 Ambulances will always arrive promptly should you require more immediate transportation to the nearest healthcare facility.